Essential Holiday Information

 Your property will usually be available for occupation from 4pm on your arrival date.
 However, cleaners may still be working at this time and we ask that guests show understanding in allowing them to finish preparing the property.
 In a few cases, the arrival time may not be until 6pm and this will be detailed in your final travel documents.
 You will usually be required to vacate your property by 10am on your departure date although cleaners and pool technicians may arrive as early as 9am.
 Please bear in mind these timings when you book your travel.

 You must leave the property clean and tidy at the end of your stay, with dishes washed and put away/ the dishwasher emptied, rubbish cleared and any items which have been moved returned to their original position.
-It will be cleaned after you leave and if found to be in a dirty state extra cleaning charges may be made which will be invoiced at the rate of £20 per hour.
+It will be cleaned after you leave and if the owner of the property finds it to be in a dirty state and extra cleaning is required, the owner will charge you for such additional cleaning, at a rate of £20 per hour, which we will collect from you in our capacity as agent for the owner.

 The accommodation is properly prepared for your arrival.
-Depending on the house and the area, the cleaning service will vary from a minimum preparation clean, to two or three times weekly.
+Depending on the house and the area, the cleaning service will vary from a preparation clean for your arrival, to two or three times weekly.
 In some cases extra cleaning can be arranged during your stay (payable locally).

 Cots and highchairs